troldal/troldal/README.md

 🌱 I know a bit of Python, but I want to improve my skills.
 I have a plan of creating a Python interface to my OpenXLSX library.
 Python already have several Excel libraries, so it will mostly be for fun and to learn Python.
 I also want to learn C#.

 ⚡ Being a Chemical Engineer, I have an ambition of creating a library for doing Vapor-Liquid Equilibrium (e.g. multiphase flash) calculations.
-No cross-platform open-source library exists for that, and the commercial products cost a small fortune.
+No cross-platform open-source library exists for that (that I'm aware of), and the commercial products cost a small fortune.

 📫 You can reach me on kenneth.balslev@gmail.com or at my LinkedIn profile: https://www.linkedin.com/in/kennethbalslev/